Goans: Islam

 Only a small number of native Muslims remain and are known as Moir, the word is derived from the Portuguese Mouro, which means Moor.
 Muçulmano was the word later used in Portuguese to identify them, which is still the world used in today's Portuguese.

 Geographical distribution

-Goans have been migrating all along the Konkan region and across the Anglosphere, Lusosphere and Persian Gulf countries for the last six centuries because of socio-religious and economic reasons.
-The Indian diaspora have been assimilated with other Konkani people of Maharashtra, Karnataka and Kerala.
-Goans across the globe refer to the publication, Goan Voice for news about members from their community.

 Many overseas Goans have settled in the erstwhile British Empire and the United Kingdom mainly in south-west town of Swindon, Leicester in the East Midlands and in London (especially Wembley and Southall).
 Many Goans have migrated to the UK on Portuguese passports due to the UK being an EU member country up until the Brexit.
 According to the Office for National Statistics, as of June 2020, the population of EU Nationals (Indian-born Portuguese citizens) in UK was about 35,000.

-Many Goans have also chosen to migrate to the former Portuguese territories (especially Mozambique) and to Portugal itself.

 Pre-Portuguese migrations

 There are no definitive records of Goan migration prior to the Portuguese conquests in the region corresponding to nowadays Goa.
 One reason being that the Goan people were not a distinct ethnic group as yet.